 You’ve got the right words, the active verbs, the carefully chosen adjectives and adverbs.
 You’ve got the facts.
 You’ve got the talking points.
 All you have to do is put it together, right?

 Wait.
 What you want to tell people is not necessarily what they need to know.

 I know it’s hard to organize material for your reader, but it’s the key to writing in plain language.
 Besides being the law, it’s also a best practice and the best way for getting people to read your content.

 Because no one comes to government websites just to read every page, right?
 Our audience is busy people who want to get an answer to their question right now.

 Here are the top 8 ways to write to get read:

 - Use design features such as headers, tables, and bullets

 - Use consistent terms, not jargon or acronyms

 - Choose common, everyday words

-Katherine Spivey is the General Services Administration (GSA)’s Plain Language Launcher and co-chair of the Plain Language Action and Information Network (PLAIN).
+Katherine Spivey is the General Services Administration’s Plain Language Launcher and co-chair of the Plain Language Action and Information Network (PLAIN).